spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 <meta name=“robots” content=“noindex”>

-#  Ocean EKS Cluster Automatic Right Sizing
+#  Ocean Cluster Automatic Right Sizing (EKS and AKS)

 To help you improve the efficiency and performance of your cloud environments, Ocean’s rightsizing capabilities provide recommendations that target over-provisioning and underutilization.